deschler/django-modeltranslation/docs/modeltranslation/installation.rst

     in your project.
 When it isn't present (and neither is ``MODELTRANSLATION_LANGUAGES``), it defaults to Django's
     `global LANGUAGES setting <https://github.com/django/django/blob/master/django/conf/global_settings.py>`_
-    instead, and that are quite a number of languages!
+    instead, and that are quite a few languages!

 Advanced Settings